cse110-sp23-group14/group14-super-linter-tester/admin/cipipeline/phase1.md

 We are using VSCode as our linter.
 It will analyze our source code for us and flag programming errors, stylistic errors, bugs, inconsistencies, and other problems in general.

 ## code quality via tool
 We are using **CodeClimate** to enforce code quality.
-Maintainability is an estimate of technical debt in the repo based on a standardized 10-point assessment of Duplication, Cyclomatic Complexity, Cognitive Complexity, and structural issues.
+Maintainability([see config here](https://github.com/cse110-sp23-group14/cse110-sp23-group14/blob/fortune-telling-dev/.codeclimate.yml)) is an estimate of technical debt in the repo based on a standardized 10-point assessment of Duplication, Cyclomatic Complexity, Cognitive Complexity, and structural issues.
 We currently deploy Mantainability checks that rates according to:
 - Argument count
 - Complex logic
 - File length